wtwt5237/raku-for-bioinformatics/Come on, sister/README.md

 Folder: sam

-Description: The SAM file used for the benchmarking purpose
+Description: The SAM file used for the benchmarking purpose. test2.sam is 10 times the size of test1.sam and test3.sam is 10 times the size of test2.sam

 -------------------------------